SimpleCPU/SimpleCPU/README.md

 https://www.altera.com/downloads/software/modelsim-starter/121.html

-(Note: You need to be enrolled in a university to download the started edition)
+(Note: You need to be enrolled in a university to download this edition)

 You can also download a reduced version of modelsim:
 ```